curl/everything-curl/curl-does.md

-libcurl is designed and meant to be available for anyone who wants to add client-side file transfer capabilities to their software, on any platform, any architecture and for any purpose. libcurl is also extremely liberally licensed to avoid that becoming an obstacle, either.
+libcurl is designed and meant to be available for anyone who wants to add client-side file transfer capabilities to their software, on any platform, any architecture and for any purpose. libcurl is also extremely liberally licensed to avoid that becoming an obstacle.

 libcurl is written in traditional and conservative C. Where other languages are preferred, people have created libcurl [bindings](bindings.md) for them.